What’s being done to stop anti-social behaviour in Ardleigh Green?

 Are students gathering in and around the nearby shops and takeaways?

-He added that often they leave the campus to get lunch, which had caused a few problems in nearby stores.
-He said that they had increased the free meals allowance for the school as well as looking to work with store owners on this.
+Mr Wakeling added that often they leave the campus to get lunch, which had caused a few problems in nearby stores.
+He said the college had increased the free meals allowance as well as looking to work with store owners on this.

 Concerns were also raised about youths gathering outside Poseidon’s fishbar.
 Owner Hellen Demetriou said that when she sees them gather, she asks them to disperse, and they always do so kindly.
 She said if any residents feel intimidated by the students or youths, they can come into the fishbar for shelter/reassurance.